dgmcdona/bytes2src/README.md

 ## Installation

-`go get github.com/dgmcdona/bytes2src/cmd/bytes2src@latest` or download one of the releases.
+`go install github.com/dgmcdona/bytes2src/cmd/bytes2src@latest` or download one of the releases.

 ## Examples